SGBC-IITM/DHARANI_data_tutorial/docs/annotation.md

 ## Allen Annotations
 In the case of the Allen developing human brain atlas dataset, each annotation is stored in svg format, using strokes.
 The `AllenHelper.get_annotation` function behaves identically to the Dharani counterpart, interpreting the strokes in svg, and decoding it into shapely Geometry objects.

+Please see [Dharani sample] and [Allen sample] for detailed notebooks showing how to work with the shapely Geometries

+[Dharani sample]: ../notebooks/dharani_sample.ipynb
+[Allen sample]: ../notebooks/allen_developinghuman.ipynb